What is a Wellness Advocate?

 - Understand basic information about sexual health, healthy relationships and communication around these topics

 - Understand basic information about general wellness topics (stress, sleep, etc.) that impact college students

 - Know limits around your scope of knowledge

 Complete all 3 modules to become a Center for Student Wellness certified Wellness Advocate!
 Modules are presented in a fun, interactive way designed to engage participants and help you learn how to use the information to advocate for others...and it's a great resume booster!
 It is offered to U of U students ONLY and provides an introductory look at health and wellness, why it is important, how it impacts students everyday lives and how you, as a Wellness Advocate, can intervene to help encourage students to lead healthier, safer lives.
 Modules discuss the following:

-- Module 1, General Wellness: Gain a broader comprehension of health and wellness, sleep hygiene, and stress reduction skills.
+- Module 1, Wellness Advocacy 101: Get tips on how to talk about wellness with your peers.
+Gain a broader comprehension of health and wellness at the U, sleep hygiene, stress reduction skills, and low-risk drinking.

-- Module 2, Healthy Relationships: Learn what a healthy relationship is and about ways to encourage people to protect themselves with the risks associated with sex.
+- Module 2, Sexual and Relationship Health: Learn what a healthy relationship is and about ways to encourage people to protect themselves with the risks associated with sex.
 Gain the ability to be able to talk about sex easier.

-- Module 3, Anti-Violence: Learn what sexual violence is, what consent means, break myths around rape mythology, learn how to intervene and how to refer victims of sexual violence.
+- Module 3, Bystander Intervention: Learn what sexual violence is, what consent means, break myths around rape mythology, learn how to intervene and how to refer victims of sexual violence.

 This certificate is FREE, is not associated with your transcripts and we do not give college credit for it.

 Next Scheduled Modules: